Contact Us for a Free Consultation 818-781-1570

 Clear and Convincing Evidence

 In California, to recover compensatory damages, the burden is placed on the plaintiff to prove that each element of their claim has been proven beyond a preponderance of the evidence.
-Essentially, they must prove that it is more likely than not that each element of their assertion is true.
+Essentially, they must prove that it is more likely than not that each element of their assertion is actual.

 But for punitive damages, the plaintiff must prove that the defendant exhibited malice, oppression, or fraud by clear and convincing evidence—i.e., there is a high degree of probability that the defendant behaved maliciously, oppressively, or committed fraud.